 7. Start a savings account for your child's college tuition

-Yes, medical expenses can be deducted from your taxes, but there are some stipulations.
+Yes, in some cases medical expenses can be deducted from your taxes, but there are stipulations.
 The expenses must be valid and unreimbursed, meaning insurance didn’t cover the cost entirely.
-Currently, you can be reimbursed for any medical expenses that surpass 7.5% of your adjusted gross income (AGI).
+Currently, you can be reimbursed for medical expenses that surpass 7.5% of your adjusted gross income (AGI).

 For example, if your AGI is $60,000, any amount over $4,500 ($60,000 x 7.5%) is deductible.
 This means if you accrued $15,000 in medical bills during the year, $10,500 can be deducted come tax season.

-The answer to this question could be a whole article within itself.
-However, the general rule of thumb is that you should choose itemization over the standard deduction if the valuation of your itemized expenses would be greater than the value of your standard deduction.
+The answer to this question depends on your specific scenario, but generally, many people should choose itemization over the standard deduction if their itemized expenses would be greater than the value of the standard deduction.

-• Standard deductions are fixed dollar amounts that taxpayers can subtract from their taxable income, thus reducing the amount of income that is subject to tax.
-They are generally available to all taxpayers who do not choose to itemize their deductions instead.
+• Standard deductions are fixed dollar amounts that taxpayers can subtract from their taxable income, reducing the amount of income that is subject to tax.
+They are generally available to taxpayers who do not itemize their deductions.

 • A progressive tax is a tax system in which the tax rate increases as the income of the taxpayer increases.
-It aims to redistribute wealth and place a greater burden on those who are able to afford to pay more taxes, thus reducing income inequality.
+It aims to redistribute wealth and place a greater burden on those who can afford to pay more taxes, thus reducing income inequality.

-• If you do not qualify for the Child Tax Credit, you may still qualify for other tax credits such as the Earned Income Tax Credit (EITC) or the Credit for Other Dependents (ODC).
+• If you do not qualify for the Child Tax Credit, you may still qualify for other credits such as the Earned Income Tax Credit or the Credit for Other Dependents.
 It's always a good idea to consult a tax professional to see if you qualify for other tax breaks.

 AB